si-abhay/startup_manager/readme.md

 After being accepted startup will be able to post requests and also be able to pay it's quarterly fee.

+### FEATURES LIST

+1. Complete Login/Logout System with forgot and reset password
+2. Three step orderly flow of registration process
+3. Payment Gateway
+4. Contact form (live email being sent)
+5. Grievances forms (To submit a complain regarding an existing startup)
+6. Drill down filtering capabilities
+7. Request submission by user (Admin can accept reject the request and provide a feedback why the action is taken)
 ## ⚡ Technologies

 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)